arslonbekXX/fake/README.md

            🎁 If Directive
            🎁 Others...

-## What Is SASS
+## What Is SASS 👍🏻

        ✅ SASS - Syntactically Awesome Style Sheets
        ✅ SASS - Extension to CSS and CSS pre-processor ✅ SASS - More powerful and flexible code

-## SASS In 100 Seconds
+## SASS In 100 Seconds 👍🏻

        ✅ https://www.youtube.com/watch?v=akDIJa0AP5c

-## How Does SASS Work
+## How Does SASS Work 👍🏻

 ## Setup

-      ✅ Install VS-Code
+      ✅ Install VS-Code 👍🏻
-      ✅ Install Node JS
+      ✅ Install Node JS 👍🏻
-      ✅ Install node-sass with npm
+      ✅ Install node-sass with npm 👍🏻
-      ✅ Install vs code extensions
+      ✅ Install vs code extensions 👍🏻
-           🎁 "Bracket Pair Colorizer"
+           🎁 "Bracket Pair Colorizer" 🎁
            🎁 "SCSS IntelliSense"

-## What is "NodeJS" and "npm"
+## What is "NodeJS" and "npm" 👍🏻

 ## Create first Web app with SASS

-      ✅ using "npm init -y" command
-      ✅ using global node_modules
-      ✅ compile with node-sass

-## SASS variables
+## SASS variables 👍🏻

-## Nesting
+## Nesting 👍🏻

 ## Parent Selector (&)